-- the application of U.S. GAAP to complex transactions; - · the classification of certain loans and deposits from banking institutions within the Consolidated Statements of Cash Flows; - the classification of certain interest income from margin lending within the Consolidated Statements of Operations and Other Comprehensive Income; - the classification of funds received under the Kazakhstan state program for financing of mortgage loans "7-20-25" within the Consolidated Statements of Cash Flows; and - the review and timely identification of misstatements in the notes to the Consolidation Financial Statements.
+- · the application of U.S. GAAP to complex transactions; - the classification of certain loans and deposits from banking institutions within the Consolidated Statements of Cash Flows; - the classification of certain interest income from margin lending within the Consolidated Statements of Operations and Other Comprehensive Income; - the classification of funds received under the Kazakhstan state program for financing of mortgage loans "7-20-25" within the Consolidated Statements of Cash Flows; and - the review and timely identification of misstatements in the notes to the Consolidation Financial Statements.

 Our management, with the oversight of the Audit Committee of our Board of Directors, designed and implemented measures to remediate the control deficiencies contributing the material weaknesses.
-Throughout the year ended March 31, 2024, we designed and implemented improved financial reporting and entity level controls, including (a) providing training on U.S. GAAP to employees responsible for preparing the Consolidated Financial Statements; (b) implementing new or modifying existing controls over the preparation of the financial statements and (c) hiring additional employees and external consultants with appropriate qualifications and expertise in U.S. GAAP and in designing, maintaining and improving procedures and controls focused on the application of U.S. GAAP.
+Throughout the year ended March 31, 2024, we designed and implemented improved financial reporting and entity level controls, including (a) providing training on U.S. GAAP to employees responsible for preparing the Consolidated Financial Statements; (b) implementing new or modifying existing controls over the preparation of the financial statements and (c) hiring additional employees and external consultants with appropriate qualifications and expertise in U.S. GAAP.